 27. El Morro/Playa El Morro (“El Morro Beach”)

 This iconic view is probably what you get when you google Monte Cristi.
 And it not only lives up to but surpasses the expectations of the images you see online.
 Tall limestone mountainous cliffs surround the golden shores of El Morro beach.
 There are at least three hikes you can do here for beautiful views from above or you can just walk down to the beach to see the views from below.
 Both are stunning.
 At night you can also get some mesmerizing views of the night sky.
 Perfect for astrophotographers.
 The paths here are rocky so bring proper shoes if you don’t have strong ankles.

 My Travel Guide: 10 Reasons to Visit Monte Cristi in the Dominican Republic

 Intentionally not mentioned in this post for 2020: Samana, La Romana, and Punta Cana since they are getting a ton of tourism relative to the rest of the island.
 Samana was featured in our guide last year, 2019 Best Places to Visit in the Dominican Republic.
-There are an endless amount of things to do in different places around the Dominican Republic.
+There are an endless amount of Dominican Republic things to do.
 Subscribe to get more travel guides! & follow me on Instagram: @dominicanabroad

 Like this travel guide?
 Check out my 2019 guide to see some other amazing places in the Dominican Republic not listed on here!

-Consider supporting local small businesses by contacting us to connect you with locals throughout the island who offer their tourism services.
+Consider supporting local small businesses by contacting us to connect you with locals throughout the island who offer incredible services and provide you with unique ways to see some amazing Dominican Republic points of interest.
 Or join in on one of our tours: